 Ipswich

-The award-winning brewery was founded by local father and son duo Gary and Jake Rogers.
+This award-winning brewery was founded by local father and son duo Gary and Jake Rogers.
 Gary began homebrewing his own beer over thirty years ago, but it wasn’t until his passion was reignited while Jake was finishing college that they decided to open up their Ipswich brewery.
-Today, the taproom hosts events like open mic nights and “Thirsty Thursday Brewery Runs” on Thursday evenings, and The North Side, their large event space, can be rented out for private functions.
-And their beer quality is something to be reckoned with—they recently won gold medals from the North American Brewers Association for their Vincianne Belgian Blonde Ale and Webster’s Mild English Ale, among other awards.
+Today, they host events like trivia nights, and you can find food from Big Pig BBQ at the taproom most nights.
+And their beer quality is something to be reckoned with—they recently won a Silver Award at the 2024 World Beer Cup, the most prestigious beer competition in the world.

 Spicket River Brewery